top of page

 Semaglutide and tirzepatide are active pharmaceutical ingredients (APIs) used in the brand-name, FDA-approved drugs Ozempic®, Wegovy®, Mounjaro® and Zepbound®.

-• Alternative dosing or formulations to improve compliance
+• Alternative dosing strengths or concentrations

 What Claims Cannot Be Made